brittle-finance685/XSS-HUNTER/README.md

 This tool is intended **strictly for authorized security testing only:**

-- ✅ Bug bounty programs (HackerOne, Bugcrowd)
+- ✅ Authorized bug bounty programs
 - ✅ CTF competitions
 - ✅ Explicitly authorized penetration testing engagements
 - ✅ Your own systems/applications